aiegoo/documentation/index.md

 - 🌱 Currently learning the art of life-long learning
 - 🤔 I’m looking for help on figuring out how to help
 - 💬 Ask me about how can I help, else internet has you covered ;)
-- ⚡ Fun fact: 2021> I ran my first full lap around my neighborhood lake in 2 years
+- ⚡ Fun fact: 2021> I ran my first full lap around my neighborhood lake in 2 years; now I enjoy this fun everyday.

 ## 📫 Feel free to reach out
 <table align="center">